• Home

 7. Lobster, Shrimp and Prawns

-As for seafood, Caribbean (rock) lobster and jumbo shrimp/prawn dishes are also treated without much fuss.
 Try the jumbo fresh local steamed shrimps at legendary Charlie’s Bar in San Nicolas, open for lunch only.

 Lobster in Aruba

-Fresh lobster — like this one at RIU Palace — is a must-try in Aruba Photo Credit: Michele Peterson
+Fresh lobster — like this one at RIU Palace — is a must-try in Aruba.
+(Photo Credit: Michele Peterson)

-Or look for local lobster grilled.
-In Aruba, lobster is typically served grilled as the meat of this type of smaller, denser lobster stands up better to extreme heat than its Atlantic counterpart.
+In Aruba, lobster is typically served grilled.
+The meat of this type of smaller, denser lobster stands up better to extreme heat than its counterpart you’d find in Atlantic Canada and New England where its usually served steamed.

 8. Pan Bati

-Pan bati is the proverbial Aruban side, meaning “smashed bread.”
 It’s a thin corn flour pancake that’s ideal to soak up sauces or dip in soups.
 It’s also delicious on its own served hot with butter or deep fried and covered in melted Dutch cheese as a special treat.

 You can also watch a cooking demonstration of pan bati at Coco Plum if you join Aruba Walking Tours for their Oranjestad adventure.